Wall and Floor Tiling Standards BS 5385 Part 1 and 2 British Standards, ISO Tile Fixing Standard.

-Okay, so if you've been following the forum over the last few days you'll see we've firstly moaned about the price of British Standards in Wall and Floor tile, then figured out by a poll that nearly nobody has a copy of the British Standards BS5385 and a shocking amount of tilers haven't even read the UK standards for wall and floor tile (not their fault mind!).
+Okay, so if you've been following the forum over the last few days you'll see we've firstly moaned about the price of British Standards in Wall and Floor Tiling, then figured out by a poll that nearly nobody has a copy of the British Standards BS5385 and a shocking amount of tilers haven't even read the UK standards for wall and floor tiling (not their fault mind!).

 Register here: Join the library or renew your card online | Newcastle City Council